-4.3.1.
+4.4.1.
 SBAS Corrections

+The SBAS satellites transmit a set of differential corrections to their respective regions.
 The use of SBAS corrections can improve positioning accuracy.

-SBAS corrections are disabled by default but can be enabled via OSP MIDs 133, 138, and 170 commands.
+SBAS corrections for GPS are disabled by default but can be enabled via OSP MIDs 133, 138, and 170 commands.
 Thereafter, the receiver will demodulate and use corrections data from the SBAS signal.

-4.3.2.
+4.4.2.
 SBAS Ranging